NightbirdEngine/NightbirdLauncher/README.md

 # NightbirdLauncher

-Launcher for the Nightbird Engine
+The Nightbird Launcher is the editor launcher for Nightbird Projects.